meriemlamti/Projet-SOC-ENIT/Docs/documentation_final.md

 # 1. Fundamental Concepts of Active Directory

 ## 1.1 What is Active Directory (AD)?
 Active Directory (AD) is a directory service developed by Microsoft for Windows network environments.
-It is a distributed, hierarchical structure that allows for the centralized management of an organization's resources, including users, computers, groups, network devices, file shares, and policies.
+It is a distributed, hierarchical structure that allows for the centralized management of an organization's resources, including users, computers, groups, network devices, file shares, and policies

 **Why is it Critical?**
 * **Centralization:** It provides authentication and authorization functions within a Windows domain.